Building Scientific Literacy through Greek and Latin Roots: Terminology in the Anatomy Classroom

 You see, the basis of scientific terminology comes from Latin and Greek.
 By learning prefixes such as "endo" and roots like "pulmon", we could begin to dissect new scientific terms when we came across them in textbooks and scientific articles.
 And in frustrating college exams.

 Well, I've grown older and wiser since my college days and I see the validity in his methods.
-Rather than frustrating my high school students, however, I try to work through scientific terms with them as we learn.
+Rather than frustrating my high school students, however, in my Anatomy and Biology courses, I try to work through scientific terms with them as we learn.

 "Remember cytoplasm?
 Well, now we're discussing leukocytes.
 "Cyte" = cell.
 See?"

 They love it.
 Ok, well, not really.
 But the goal is bigger than helping them ace the next test or get through Anatomy.
 Ideally, during the short time they're in my class, I'd like them to progress towards being scientifically literate adults.
-And scientific literacy isn't just memorizing a bunch of "sciency" facts.
-(Although if you want to test your factual knowledge of science, this is a fun quiz.)
+And scientific literacy isn't just memorizing a bunch of science facts.

 As adults in a first world nation, we are constantly bombarded with media and politics that relate to science.